Tharon-C/CSS-in-Components/PITCHME.md

 The structure is implied by the CSS

 ---
-This is how a project that uses something like BEM, ACSS, ECSS etc. is usually organized
+This is how a project that uses something like BEM, SUITCSS, ECSS etc. is usually organized

 ```
 html/